Twelve Apostles in art: Early Christianity

 The earliest depictions are mostly seen in this period through catacomb frescoes, sarcophagi and icons, with significant Graeco-Roman pagan influence.
 This was because it was mostly private worship in this period, before the adoption of Christianity in the Roman Empire by Constantine (306–337 CE), when works became more public.

-The period used symbolism, influenced from pagan prototypes, within the portraits scenes to convey religious meaning rather than beauty, as well as themes of martyrdom, traditio legis (handing over of the law/authority of Christ's teachings), and traditio clavium (giving of the keys) with a specific focus on apostles Peter and Paul with a specific focus on apostles Peter and Paul, as the ideal teaching figures in the transference of religious authority.
-The remaining portraits of the Apostles are relatively limited, especially from the Apostolic Age (c.
+The period used symbolism, influenced from pagan prototypes, in narrative scenes to convey religious meaning rather than beauty, as well as themes of martyrdom, traditio legis (handing over of the law/authority of Christ's teachings), and traditio clavium (giving of the keys) with a specific focus on apostles Peter and Paul, as the ideal teaching figures in the transference of religious authority.
+The remaining depictions of the Apostles are relatively limited, especially from the Apostolic Age (c.
 27–100 CE) and the Ante-Nicene period (100–325 CE).
 This is due to the lack of patronage and the privatisation of the worship of icons known as graven images.

 The oldest known images of some of the apostles are in the catacombs of St Tecla in Rome, dated to the 4th century.
 The frescoes include Paul, Peter, John and Andrew, serving as a funerary devotional image, to protect the occupants of the tomb.
 One of the other earliest depictions is in the house church of Dura-Europos, in the baptistery room, from the 3rd or 4th century.
 It depicts Jesus and Peter walking on water, heralding Christ's power that viewers would hope to gain through "ritual initiation."

-The period of late antiquity (313–476 CE), after the Edict of Milan (313 CE), saw an increase in public portraiture of Paleochristian works focused on apostolic authority, due to Constantine's decriminalisation of Christianity.
+The period of late antiquity (313–476 CE), after the Edict of Milan (313 CE), saw an increase in Paleochristian public art, often focused on apostolic authority, due to Constantine's decriminalisation of Christianity.

 They were typically depicted in Church works that were more monumental or in sarcophagi during this period.
 This led to a rise in the cult of saints and apostles as "relics and martyr graves became political instruments."